Now powered by 100% renewable energy!

 Green Energy Plant

-In 2005, Turkey Hill partnered with Energy Power Partners and LCSWMA to install a Landfill Gas to Energy Plant, taking the Dairy’s waste gases and converting them to electricity and steam used as part of the production and cleaning process.
+In 2005, Turkey Hill partnered with EPP Renewable Energy, LLC and LCSWMA to install a Landfill Gas to Energy Plant, taking LCSWMA’s waste gases and converting them to electricity, creating steam used as part of the production and cleaning process.

 The Green Plant Saves 150,000 Gallons of Diesel Fuel Annually